lauraredmondson/CodeFirstGirlsSheffield-Python-Intro/Projects/Project_descriptions.md

 #### Analysis ideas:

-- Print/ plot the top 10 food producers in the world.

-- Plot the top food producers for each food type

 - Create a program that allows users to search for a country and food type, then return the amount produced by that country

+- Plot the top 10 food producers in the world, showing how much food they produce in total.

+- Plot the top food producers for each food type.
+Choose 3 types and make a plot for each.

-- Plot the top food producers by region (eg. Asia, Europe)
+- Plot the top food producers by region (eg. Asia, Europe).

 #### Example code:
 ```python